 To Science and Mathematics Analyst Martin Gardner (Relativity for the Million, Ambidextrous Universe), announcements of psychic phenomena belong not to the march of science but to the pageant of publicity.
-"Uri Geller, The Secret Life of Plants, telepathy, ESP, the incomplete conclusions of Koestler -all seem part of a new uncritical enthusiasm for pseudo science," says Gardmitted to finding phenomena.
-And few are aware of the controls necessary in a field in which deception, conscious or unconscious, is all too familiar.'
+"Uri Geller, The Secret Life of Plants, telepathy, ESP, the incomplete conclusions of Koestler -all seem part of a new uncritical enthusiasm for pseudo science," says Gardner.
+"The claims are immense, the proof nonexistent.
+The researchers, almost without exception, are emotionally committed to finding phenomena.
+And few held in which deception, conscious or unconscious, is all too familiar."